Diana2x/conversion_app/README.md

 The app uses the following external dependencies:

-JSON: A JSON parser and generator for Java.
+[JSON](https://mvnrepository.com/artifact/org.json/json) A JSON parser and generator for Java.
 (Used for parsing API responses.)
 API Usage
 The Currency Converter fetches real-time exchange rates from an API.

+[dotenv-java](https://mvnrepository.com/artifact/io.github.cdimascio/java-dotenv) Environment based config for the JVM.